balancing safety and risks

 Life-saving interventions, such as providing access to clean needles for injection drug users or distributing naloxone to reverse opioid overdoses, have proven to be effective in reducing mortality rates.

-See also Pros and Cons of Compression Shirts
+See also Pros and Cons of Using Apartment Locators

 Life-Saving Interventions